-The bottom line it: a ketogenic diet will certainly stabilize your moods and lift that fog that’s been covering your head for too long.
+The bottom line it: a ketogenic diet will certainly stabilize your moods and lift that fog that’s been covering your head – perhaps, like me, a fog that was present for too long.
 Get rid of it!
 It doesn’t need to be there.
 You will be surprised at how well it works.
-If you are looking for a place to start, then sign-up for our program here!
-We would love to help you start and motivate your journey.
+I want you to be happy.
+Like my mom would say, “Just give it a try.”

 McClernon FJ, Yancy WS, Eberstein JA, Atkins RC, Westman EC.
 (2007).
 The Effects of a Low‐Carbohydrate Ketogenic Diet and a Low‐Fat Diet on Mood, Hunger, and Other Self‐Reported Symptoms.
 Obesity 15(1): 182-187